Who is this guy?

 Duane Cross is an old school journalist.
 He won’t apologize for being politically incorrect.
 He’s a good ol’ boy — a Southern-born Bubba.

-My affinity for words dates to reading the newspaper at the breakfast table growing up in the 1970s in Aberdeen, Mississippi.
-Newspapers took me to exotic locales – New York, Chicago, Los Angeles – and opened my eyes to the world beyond the cotton fields, corn rows, and soybean patches of Northeast Mississippi.
-I’ve been fortunate to stand on the beaches of the Atlantic and the Pacific oceans, as well as peer into Canada and Mexico.
+My affinity for words dates to the 1970s in Aberdeen, Mississippi, reading the newspaper at the breakfast table.
+The Daily Journal sports pages took me to exotic locales – New York, Chicago, Los Angeles – and opened my eyes to the world beyond the cotton fields, cornrows, and soybean patches of Northeast Mississippi.

 Within this corner of the World Wide Web, I share unfiltered, often not-so-rose-colored opinions – on journalism, things that interest me, and the pursuit of … well, life.
 Some days it may be pretty.
 Every day it will be the brutal honesty that I seek from family and friends.

 I believe faith > religion.
 And now these three remain: faith, hope, and love.
 But the greatest of these is love.

 We will not agree on everything.
 We may not agree on most things.
 I can respect that.
 You be you.
 I will be me.